-AAH223 (27).
-The Nude (Identical to WGS227) (Fall; Ogawa).
-The nude in its art historical and social contexts.
-Traditionally considered shorthand for abstract concepts such as "truth" or "beauty," the nude is in fact a powerful index to ideas about gender, power, and sexuality in any of the historical periods which produced it.
+AAH340 (40).
+European Modern Art, 1880-1940 (Fall; Cox).
+Major developments in modernism primarily in Europe.
+Traces the emergence of modernist visual vocabularies in painting, graphic arts, photography, sculpture, architecture, and "decorative arts" ranging from Seurat's Neo-Impressionism to Mondrian's "Neo-Plasticism."
+Topics include the transformations of traditional modes of art making, the proliferation of movements and "-isms," the political functions of art and exhibitions, film as an art, and the rise of abstraction.
+Visual and textual analysis.
+Prerequisites: One of the following - AAH102, or "beauty," the nude is in fact a powerful index to ideas about gender, power, and sexuality in any of the historical periods which produced it.
 Drawing on recent scholarship, we will examine works produced in Ancient Greece, the Renaissance, and the Modern Period in social and historical context, and consider ways in which the human body has been both a stylistic vehicle for artistic expression and a social tool for constructing ideas of masculinity and femininity.